almamedia/gatling-fargate/README.md

 Build and push the Docker image to your favourite docker registry (ECR on the same AWS account you plan to run on, dockerhub, etc.)

-Push script in docker subdir assumes that you have access to ECR repository named gatling-fargate and pushes there, you can then use that image to deploy as long as your Fargate cluster has access to repository.
+Push script in docker subdir assumes that you have access to ECR repository named gatling-fargate and uses that, you can then use that image to deploy as long as your Fargate cluster has access to repository.

 Deploy ECS task definition:
 ```